Steven Ashby, Ph.D.

-Dr. Ashby is a Fellow of Society for Industrial and Applied Mathematics and the American Association for the Advancement of Science; member of the Washington State Academy of Sciences; Commissioner for the Council on Competitiveness; and serves on advisory committees for local and state organizations, including the Washington Roundtable.
+Dr. Ashby is a Fellow of the Society for Industrial and Applied Mathematics and the American Association for the Advancement of Science; member of the Washington State Academy of Sciences; Commissioner for the U.S. Council on Competitiveness; and serves on advisory committees for local and state organizations, including the Washington Roundtable.

-He holds a B.S. in Mathematics/Computer Science from the University of Santa Clara.
 He earned his M.S. and Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign.